sparkfun/hacker-application/etc/README.md

 Please answer the following general questions:

 1. When can you start?

 2. Do you have any planned vacations/absences in the next six months that we should know about?

 3. SparkFun is a dog-friendly environment.
-Are comfortable working aroung dogs?
+Are comfortable working around dogs?
 If you are a dog-owner, would you see yourself bringing dogs to work?

 4. The active developer keeps up on happenings in the world of development and technology.
 Where do you you get your news?